elliot-gardner/Clicker-game/README.md

 * HTML5
 	* This project uses HTML5 as the main language for content and structure of the Website.
 * CSS3/Bootstrap
-	* This project uses CSS3 through Bootsrap for Website styling
+	* This project uses CSS3 through Bootsrap for button styling
 * Javascript
+	* Javascript makes the game work, the whole game is programmed using Javascript.

 ### Frameworks, Libraries & Programs used
 * [GitHub](https://github.com/)